The Curse of the Junk Food Diet!

 (And let’s not mention your ever-expanding waistband…)

-You might believe a whole food plant-based lifestyle can reverse your diabetes, heart disease, or arthritis.
+Or maybe you’ve seen What the Health? and you believe a whole food plant-based lifestyle can reverse your diabetes, heart disease, or arthritis.

-These products are literally engineered to be biologically addictive.
+And that’s totally normal – these products are literally designed to be biologically addictive!

 Who am I to think I can help you?